SerenaTetart/Time_series_analysis/README.md

 ## Project 2 - Bitcoin forecasting with LSTM

-For this project we will use the closing price only of Bitcoin.
+For this project we'll use as dataset Bitcoin's closing market price everyday since 2014.

 The network is made of two layers of bidirectionnal LSTM units with a 20 dense at the end in order to predict the next 20 values of the time serie.